BrainGalaxy/BrainGalaxy/README.md

 # 💫 About Me:
-I am currently a student od computer scince<br>And i know python ,c and some basic of css,html and javascript <br>and laerning new things<br>
+I am a Computer Science student with a strong curiosity for technology and innovation.
+I enjoy exploring new ideas, learning continuously, and challenging myself to think logically and creatively.

 ## 🌐 Socials: